-2.3.5 EX3600-TO
+2.3.5 EX3600-T0

-The following table describes the items on the ports panels of EX3600-TO.
+The following table describes the items on the ports panels of EX3600-T0.

 LABEL DESCRIPTION WAN Use an Ethernet cable to connect the WAN port to a gateway/modem for Internet connection.
 LAN1 - LAN4 Connect computers or other Ethernet devices to Ethernet ports for Internet access.
 USB The USB port is used for cellular WAN backup, file-sharing, and media server.
 RESET Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
+POWER Connect the power adapter and press the ON/OFF button to start the device.
+WiFi ON/OFF Press the WiFi ON/OFF button for more than 2 seconds to enable the WiFi function.
+WPS Press the WPS button once within 3 seconds to quickly setup a secure WiFi connection between the device and a WPS-compatible client.